 The case of Charlie Gard

+Charlie Gard's parents Connie Yates and Chris Gard read a statement at the High Court after a hearing on their baby's future, in London.
+REUTERS/Peter Nicholls

+Supporters of Charlie Gard's parents react outside the High Court during a hearing on the baby's future, in London.
+REUTERS/Peter Nicholls

-Charlie Gard's parents Connie Yates and Chris Gard leave after a hearing at the High Court in London, Britain July 10, 2017.
-REUTERS/Neil Hall
+Charlie Gard's parents Connie Yates and Chris Gard read a statement at the High Court after a hearing on their baby's future, in London.
+REUTERS/Peter Nicholls

 The parents of critically ill baby Charlie Gard, Connie Yates and Chris Gard, leave Great Ormond Street Hospital after delivering a petition, in central London, Britain July 9, 2017.
 REUTERS/Peter Nicholls